ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 You can return `null` if you don't need `links` information to be displayed at all.

 The next important property is the `data`.
-Here we have listed items matching the request query, and filtered by the `show` authorization policy.
-So in terms of see a model, you should be authorized by the model policy `show` method to do so, if not, it will be filtered out from this response.
+Here we have listed items matching the request query and filtered by the `show` authorization policy.
+So in terms of seeing a model, you should be authorized by the model policy `show` method to do so.
+If not, it will be filtered out from this response.

 ### Index item meta